 Each PE Fund (including a Portfolio PE Fund) has expenses and management costs that are borne directly or indirectly by investors in the PE Fund, such as the Asset-Owning Company, irrespective of profitability.
-Apart from the Asset-Owning Company bearing its share of such expenses and costs through its Fund Investments, the Issuer and the Asset-Owning Company bear, among other expenses, the expenses and costs necessary for the running of the Issuer and the Asset-Owning Company (such as various administrative expenses of the Issuer and the Asset-Owning Company) and the relevant fees and expenses of the Manager, the Transaction Administrator and the Fund Administrator pursuant to the Management Agreement.
+Apart from the Asset-Owning Company bearing its share of such expenses and costs through its Fund Investments, the Issuer and the Asset-Owning Company bear, among other expenses, the expenses and costs necessary for the running of the Issuer and the Asset-Owning Company) and the relevant fees and expenses of the Manager, the Transaction Administrator and the Fund Administrator pursuant to the Management Agreement.
 Please refer to the section "Management Agreement - Ongoing Fees and Expenses".
 In addition, the Issuer bears the interest expenses and fees under the Credit Facility Agreement and the various payments under the Hedge Agreements.